a little bit more about the maker...

 The Lampshade School in Wiltshire, England, offers a range of professional lampshade making skills workshops.
 It is founded by Joanna Heptinstall.

-Along the way, Joanna fell in love with lampshades.
+Along the way, she fell in love with lampshades.
 “The journey began when I spotted a very lovely but tatty shade in a shop window in Bath.
-It was actually part of the window display but I finally managed to persuade the owner to let me have it.
+It was part of the window display but I finally managed to persuade the owner to let me have it.

 "I took it home and tried recover it.
 Back then there were no books, and no-one was teaching the skills, so I figured it out.
 It was a lot of trial and error.
 My upholstery training and my degree in fine art were invaluable.
 Eventually I got the hang of it…”